0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

-Also, I proposed adding a GCP pub/sub sink that publishes data to Google Cloud, then users can register subscribers (subs) to pull data from it, and hence be able to easily route the data to different data storage and analytics solutions, and its addition got approved.
+Also, I proposed adding a GCP pub/sub sink that publishes data to Google Cloud, then users can register subscribers (subs) to pull data from it, and hence be able to easily route the metrics to different data solutions using Google Cloud, and its addition got approved.

 #### Pull Requests